abhinayaRavi1/jangoMusic/README.md

-website
-Django sample for a music website
+A simple Django project for a music website